 Stochastic Indicator Divergence

 In addition to signalling overbought and oversold market conditions, the Stochastic Oscillator is an ideal technical analysis tool for determining price reversals.
-The divergence between the indicator and the underlying price action at times signals a reversal signal.
+The divergence between the indicator and the underlying price action signals a reversal at times.

 When a downtrend reaches a new lower low acting as solid support, the oscillator might print a higher low indicating exhaustion of the prevailing bearish trend.
 What would happen most of the time is that the price might bounce back and start edging higher as part of a new uptrend.

 Conversely, upon the price of an underlying asset reaching a new all-time high, the stochastic indicator might print a lower high, signalling waning bullish momentum.
 In such cases, the price might start pulling lower as bulls exit positions and sellers assume control.

 Whenever a stochastic indicator accelerates in one direction resulting in widening of the two bands, then the same can be interpreted as the start of a new trend, signalling a breakout from a trading range.

 Stochastic Oscillator vs. Relative Strength Index

 While the Stochastic Oscillator and the Relative Strength Index are both price momentum indicators, they differ in the way they operate and the results they provide.
 While the stochastic oscillator assumes that closing prices should close above or below the current trend, RSI tracks overbought and oversold conditions by measuring the velocity of price movements.

 Like the Relative Strength Index, the indicator is ideal for measuring the speed of price movements as the stochastic oscillator provides information for trading ranges.